orospakr/stream-pump/README.md

 It does:

-* Bounce a live HTTP video stream from one source to many clients (currently only MMSH supported)
+* bounce a live HTTP video stream from one source to many clients (currently only MMSH supported)
-* Not ridiculously complicated to set up
+* simple setup
-* Nest within itself; that is, you can daisy-chain Stream Pumps
+* nest within itself; that is, you can daisy-chain Stream Pumps

-It does *not*:
+It does *not* do:

-* Do transcoding
+* transcoding
-* Format/protocol conversion
+* format/protocol conversion
-* Anything deeper than the highest layer of encapsulation
+* manipulation of anything deeper than the highest layer of encapsulation
-* Do sophisticated playlist control
+* sophisticated playlist control
-* Do DRM (well, duh)
+* DRM (well, duh)

 Dependencies
 ============